 Related Blog: 4 Ways Keeping A Journal Can Enhance Your Floats

 6. Build On Your Momentum

 Learning to calm your mind and let go is a discipline that takes time and practice.
 By combining floating with other relaxation techniques at home such as deep breathing or guided meditations, you can begin take your relaxation to the next level and may even be able to achieve a feeling similar to a float outside of the tank.

 7. Invest In More Regular Floats

-With the availability of float centers and the Zen Float Tent, there's no excuse not to incorporate floating more regularly into your routine.
+With the availability of float centers and the Zen Float Tank, there's no excuse not to incorporate floating more regularly into your routine.
 Not to mention that the effects of floating are cumulative — the more often you float, the better it is for you!

-We hope these tips help you to extend your post-float bliss, allowing the wonderful effects of floating to carry over into your every day life.
+We hope these tips help you to extend your post-float bliss, allowing the wonderful effects of floating to carry over into your everyday life.